khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

 - Alert body copy should clarify to the user what they need to do- providing next steps, troubleshooting actions, or links needed for the user to learn about or remedy the event that triggered the alert.
 - Avoid paraphrasing the title if one is included.
 Write the body copy as if the title was the first sentence of this message.
 - Keep these to one or two sentences when possible.
-- Write these in sentence case and use appropriate punctuation.
+- Use sentence case and appropriate punctuation.

 ## Demo